buildingSMART/IFC4.3.x-development/content/terms_and_definitions.md

 ## classification

-act of assigning objects to classes according to criteria
+assignment of objects to classes according to criteria

 [SOURCE: ISO 22274:2013, 3.5, modified - The word "process" has been replaced by "act"]